plops/cl-py-generator/example/110_gentoo/README.md

 #  [  449.9 M ] Total space from 62 files were freed in the packages directory
 eclean-pkg
 # nothing
+revdep-rebuild
+# system is consistent
 ```

 - list the new binpkgs, also show and sort by modification time. up to
-  5 were compiled simultaneously, so from the modification times I
+  6 were compiled simultaneously, so from the modification times I
   can't derive the compile times.

 ```